 Adjust the tension levels or go for cleats with more float

-Most pedals allow you to adjust the tension levels – go for lower tension on your first few rides, making it easier to disengage.
+Most pedals allow you to adjust the tension levels - go for lower tension on your first few rides, making it easier to disengage.
 Opting for cleats that allow for more float (red cleats for Look Keo) will have the same effect.
+Float is the amount your foot can move, or more specifically, your heel can move towards or away from the bike and is measured in degrees.

 Remember you can pedal until you clip in